Frankkkkk/pykorm/README.md

         self.variety = variety
 ```

+Notice that a class inheriting from `pykorm.NamespacedModel` already has the
+`name` and `namespace` fields setup.

 ### Create a CR
 In order to create a kubernetes custom resource from python, you just
-have to instantiate the class and save it with `pykorm`:
+have to instantiate the class and save it with `Pykorm.save()`:
 ```python
 import pykorm
 pk = pykorm.Pykorm()